-Students applying to Bucknell must submit the Common Application as well as the Bucknell Supplemental Application form.
-The supplemental application includes a required essay and optional essay and serves as a place for you to show us why you are a good fit for Bucknell and why Bucknell is a good fit for you.
+Students applying to Bucknell must submit the Common Application as well as the Bucknell Writing Supplement (available from the Common Application website).
+The writing supplement includes a required essay and optional essay and serves as a place for you to show us why you are a good fit for Bucknell and why Bucknell is a good fit for you.

 Who should apply Early Decision?